From backstop to Brexiteer, AP demystifies Brexit jargon

 BREXTREMIST: Pejorative term for a Brexit supporter.

 BREXTENSION: Brexit extension, a delay to Britain's exit from the EU.
-With March 29 less than three weeks away, it looks increasingly likely Britain will seek to postpone departure day so that the country's feuding politicians can agree on a way forward.
-A delay would require EU approval.
+With March 29 just two away, Parliament is set to vote on whether to seek to postpone departure day.
+An extension would require EU approval.

 BRINO: Brexit in name only: a pejorative term for a "soft Brexit" departure in which Britain retains close economic and regulatory ties with the European Union.